integr8ly/keycloak-operator/README.md

 ## Current status

-This is an alpha version.
+This is a PoC / alpha version.
 Most functionality is there but it is higly likely there are bugs and improvements needed

 # Supported Custom Resources